Does PO Funding Make Sense for Your Business?

 PO Financing Structure: Rates, Terms, Qualifications, and Requirements

-Through purchase order financing, you can receive up to 100% of the cost of items sold in as little as two weeks after submitting an application to execute a purchase order.
-It is necessary for a business to sell at least $25,000 in tangible goods with a minimum profit margin of 20% in order to be considered for this program.
+You can receive up to 100% of the cost of items sold after applying.
+To execute a purchase order through purchase order financing.
+To be considered, you must sell at least $50,000 in tangible goods with a minimum profit margin of 20%.

 The following are the typical costs, conditions, and qualification requirements of a purchase order finance company: